gchq/sleeper/docs/01-getting-started.md

 That will get you a shell inside a Docker container similar to the `sleeper deployment` one, but with the dependencies for building Sleeper.
 The whole working directory will be persisted between executions of `sleeper builder`.

+If you want someone else to be able to access the same environment EC2, they can run `sleeper environment deploy <id>` with the same environment ID.
+To begin with you'll both log on as the same user and share a single `screen` session.
+You can set up separate users with `sleeper environment adduser <username>`, and switch users with `sleeper environment setuser <username>`.
+If you call `sleeper environment setuser` with no arguments, you'll switch back to the original default user for the EC2.

 ### System test

 To run the system test, set the environment variable `ID` to be a globally unique string.
 This is the instance id.
 It